 Each unit is equally weighted, and each assessment contributes equally (50%) to the overall grade.

-Learners can resubmit for entry at any moderation point.
-Learners must complete a new assessment, completed within the same levels of control.
+Students can resubmit for entry at any moderation point.
+Students must complete a new assessment, completed within the same levels of control.
 They cannot improve previously submitted work.

 WJEC Level 3 Certificate In Criminology (QCF)